-Free Saturdays Talk with Jori Finkel and Lynn Hershman Leeson
+Free Saturdays: Talk on Art and Algorithms with Jori Finkel and Lynn Hershman Leeson

 From left to right, Jori Finkel and Lynn Hershmann Leeson.
 Photos courtesy of the speakers

 Join us in the Koret theater at 2 pm for a conversation between Jori Finkel and Lynn Hershman Leeson on Art and Algorithms.

 Does an artist have to be human?
 For her new book It Speaks to Me, Jori Finkel interviewed 50 acclaimed artists about museum pieces that inspire them.
 Lynn Hershman Leeson discussed a Modigliani in the collection of the de Young—a painting that she proposes was not just authenticated by, but “authored” by new technology.
 In this talk, Finkel and Hershman Leeson discuss artworks created by technology—from Jean Tinguely’s self-destructing machines to the AI-generated painting recently sold by Christie’s—and explore questions of what it means to be an artist.

 Book signing at 3 pm to follow.
 It Speaks to Me will be available to purchase for signing at the museum store.